h-4vok/db-nostalgia-csharp/README.md

 * Extensibility through interfaces and composition for greater customization
 * Add a GetBytesNullable to IDataReaderExtensions
 * Consider moving IDataReader extensions and ParametersBuilder to their own nuget packages and repos
-* Add GetOne and GetOneDirect methods to IUnitOfWork
 * Should the Direct vs "NonDirect" (bad names) behaviors instead become different implementations/classes under the same interface?
 Making sure the user (developer) receives an easy-to-use library that is clear on what is its intent.
 This change might prove a bit difficult because of the interface we want to provide.
 * Should I be targetting 4.6.1?
 Figure out if there is a way to easily find what is the lesser version my code can support without changing any code.
 * Additional Unit testing (classes EnumerableExtensions, IDataReaderExtensions, UnitOfWork)